“I created an AI assistant for Laravel developers that handles all the boring work.”

 In this example, we wrap the HTML content in an <article> element and add the prose class.
 This class applies nice styles to the text inside.

-Choosing a grayscale (or the theme)
+Choosing a grayscale (the theme)

-Tailwind CSS typography plugin comes with built-in themes to make your content look even better.
+The Tailwind CSS typography plugin comes with built-in themes to make your content look even better.

 You can easily style your content to match the colors you’re using in your project.
 Here’s how to do it: